 Myth Busted: Digital Marketing Is Only About Numbers

-When it comes to digital marketing, it used to be all about the numbers.
+When it comes to digital marketing myths, it used to be “all about the numbers.”
 If your traffic and social media Likes didn’t go up, you were failing.
-While this used to be standard, your digital marketers should be taking a more sophisticated look at your digital strategy.
-Numbers give us clues into what is working and what is not, but it certainly isn’t the end all be all of measuring a successful strategy.
-If your current agency is only looking at numbers it may be time to look for another digital marketing company.
+Today, your digital marketers should be taking a more sophisticated look at your digital strategy.
+Numbers give us clues into what is working what isn’t, but it certainly isn’t the end-all-be-all of measuring a successful strategy.
+If your current agency is only looking at numbers, it may be time to look for another digital marketing company.

 It’s All About The Benjamins

 It’s time to step away from the emotional attachment you have to social posts.
 When consumers interact with your content it makes you feel great!
 You’ve done it!
 You’ve created meaningful and attractive content that caused someone to actually pause in their busy life and engage.
 That is no small feat and you deserve a pat on the back, but just because your audience is interacting with your posts it doesn’t necessarily mean that these actions are turning into revenue.
 While engagement can give you a general temperature of the digital marketing strategy, your bottom line is the only thing that can truly tell you if you need to switch it up.
 You may have a lot of super fans of your high-end product, but that doesn’t mean you’re reaching an audience who will drop the cash to purchase.
 If your revenue is increasing then that probably means you’re targeting the right audience.